 This transcript appears in the November 26, 2021 issue of Executive Intelligence Review.

-This is the edited transcription of the presentation by Walter Faggett to Panel 2, “The Science of Physical Economy,” of the Schiller Institute’s Nov.
+This is the edited transcription of the presentation by Dr. Joycelyn Elders to Panel 2, “The Science of Physical Economy,” of the Schiller Institute’s Nov.
 13-14 Conference, “All Moral Resources of Humanity Have To Be Called Up: Mankind Must Be the Immortal Species!”
-Dr. Faggett is the former Chief Medical Officer of the Washington D.C.
-Department of Health, and former co-chair of the D.C.
-Ward 8 Health Council.
+Dr. Elders is the former Surgeon General of the United States.